ari-in-media-res/llama-2-langchain-ray/README.md

 ## Pre-requisites

 You must install the modules provided in the requirements.txt file
 - You must have [Ray cluster running on AWS](https://github.com/ari-in-media-res/llama-2-langchain-ray/tree/main).
-To get start, please review the documentation at this [link](https://docs.ray.io/en/latest/cluster/vms/user-guides/launching-clusters/aws.html).
+To get started, please review the documentation at this [link](https://docs.ray.io/en/latest/cluster/vms/user-guides/launching-clusters/aws.html).
 - Download python dependencies via the Terminal by running `pip install --user -r requirements`